 You might be asking yourself, “What on earth do you bake in the Southwest?”

-Pumpkin and apples and Mexican cinnamon.
-Chocolate and coffee and vanilla that we drive to Nogales to buy…
+We bake pumpkin and apples and Mexican cinnamon, chocolate and coffee, citrus and vanilla that we drive to Nogales to buy…

 - ¾ cup apple cider or orange juice